josedelrey/seg2gis/README.md

 ## Installation

-This project targets Ubuntu Linux; other operating systems are outside its support scope.
 Use Python 3.11 and run the commands below from a Bash shell in the repository root.

 Install [uv](https://docs.astral.sh/uv/getting-started/installation/) if it is not already available.
 For CPU inference or CI, create the CPU environment: